boehm-s/project-33t/README.md

 ## Notes

+Elastic is thread safe but one instance cannot be used across threads.
+So, in order to parallelize multi-orientation image saerch, we'll have to create a new instance of SignatureES per thread.

 Seems to work only for near-identical images

 ## TODO

-- Get ProvenanceLabs/image-match code and upgrade to recent versions of Python / Elastic / Numpy etc.
-- Run something like dsys/match with FastAPI instead of Flask
+- Use FastAPI instead of Flask